emf-creaf/emf_web/content/workflows/copernicus_cds_access_workflow/index.md

 ### Getting help with the request

-Sometimes, especially the first times we are using the CDS API, we don't know exactly how to write the request options. `ecmwfr` package offers an *addin* in RStudio that converts the API request in the CDS product webpage to the correct format:
+Sometimes, especially the first times we are using the CDS API, we don’t know exactly how to write the request options. `ecmwfr` package offers an *addin* in RStudio that converts the API request in the CDS product webpage to the correct format: